T: +44 (0)1305 81 96 96 SOLICITORS

 Who will carry out the work?

-Lisa will be the main person responsible for the conduct of your matter (and the supervisor of all fee earners) and details of her experience and those of all other fee earners will be set out clearly in the client care letter that will be sent to you at the outset of any matter should you choose to instruct us.
+Details of her experience and of all other fee earners will be set out clearly in the client care letter that will be sent to you at the outset of any matter should you choose to instruct us.

-Her qualifications, and experience, and those of the members of the team can be found in the "About Us" section of this website.
+Lisa's qualifications, and experience, and those of the members of the team can be found in the "About Us" section of this website.
 Further information about her expertise is also included in the "Mediation" section of this website.

 Hourly fee rate